- Users have reported that they can't use PowerBI because of a Memory error allocation failure error.

 - You can go ahead and increase the available memory, which also works on virtual machines.

 - Additionally, you can try removing unused columns to make page processing easier.

 Power BI is a fantastic tool from Microsoft, and while it may not be the stablest software tool of its kind, it’s admittedly still new and under active development.

 The memory allocation failure error in Power BI usually occurs if the system does not have enough memory to process the task at hand.
-You can try to close some apps, allocate more memory or make edits to the original table to fix this error as reported by the users in the Power BI Community.

 I have created a pbix file in 64bit machine.
 File Size: 22 MB.
 Rows: 5.5 Million Approx.

 While I try to open the same file in a 32-bit machine, an error message pops up

 “Failed to save Modification to the server.
 Error returned: Memory Error : Allocation Faliure.
 If you are using 32 bit version of the product,consider upgrading to the 64 bit version or increasing the amount of memory available on the machine”.

 Follow the troubleshooting tips in this article to fix Power BI allocation failure error.